mzainnasir010/multi-threaded-task-assigner/README.md

 - Interactive terminal menu

 ## 📸 Sample Output
-[Weather Update] The current weather is: Clear.
-Work can proceed.\n [Task Assignment] Task 'WallBuild' is now fully assigned and completed!
+- [Weather Update] The current weather is: Clear.
+Work can proceed.
+- [Task Assignment] Task 'WallBuild' is now fully assigned and completed!
-[Resource Return] Workers have returned their resources...
+- [Resource Return] Workers have returned their resources...